ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Introduction

+and $L^i(\cdot)$ measures the prediction error.
+For the method we propose, the stochastic inflow comes from subsampling which is used to reduce the computational costs of evaluating the full functions \eqref{fsfun} and possibly the relevant derivatives.

-Since we are solving a multi-criteria problem, the points of interest are Pareto critical points which cannot be locally improved in terms of all component function values \cite{FS},\cite{TOMOP}.
+The points of interest in multi-criteria problems are Pareto critical points which cannot be locally improved in terms of all component function values \cite{FS},\cite{TOMOP}.
 Finding Pareto critical points yields possibility of finding an entire Pareto front - a set of globally optimal points \cite{CMV}.
-This is extremely important as in some applications the representation of the entire front can provide crucial information.
-Pareto optimal (critical) points can be characterized as zeros of the marginal functions (see \cite{FS} for details).
-In the scalar case this concept is reduced to the well known first order optimality conditions, i.e., finding a stationary point where gradient is equal to zero.
-Furthermore, in the stochastic setup, where only approximate values of the functions and the gradients are available, the approximate marginal function with the corresponding scalar representation of the problem plays a significant role \cite{TE},\cite{NNL}.
-The common result within this framework is (stochastic) convergence of the marginal function to zero.
+This is extremely important in some applications since the representation of the entire front can provide crucial information.
+Pareto critical points can be characterized as zeros of the so called marginal function (see \cite{FS} for more details).
+In the single-objective case ($q=1$), this concept is reduced to the well known first order optimality conditions, i.e., finding a stationary point of the objective function.
+Therefore, a common approach in the analysis of multi-criteria optimization is to show that (sub)sequence of marginal function values converges to zero.
+In stochastic setup, where only approximate values of the functions and the derivatives are available, the approximate marginal function plays a significant role in the algorithm, while the analysis aims stochastic convergence of the true marginal function \cite{TE},\cite{NNL}.

 Both the line search and the trust region approach has been researched in multi-objective optimization, resulting in a number of deterministic and stochastic algorithms.
 Deterministic multi-criteria steepest descent and Newton method, together with a projected gradient method for the constrained case has been discussed in \cite{SOM}.
-The stochastic multi-gradient, an extension of the classical stochastic gradient SG \cite{ROMO}, can be found in \cite{LV}, in which sublinear convergence for convex and strongly convex functions is shown.
+The stochastic multi-gradient, an extension of the classical stochastic gradient (SG) \cite{ROMO}, can be found in \cite{LV}, in which sublinear convergence for convex and strongly convex functions is shown.